PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 If you would like to try out marking an Assignment, do this in your Ultra sandpit site:

-1. Set up an Assignment with the relavent settings.
+1. Set up an Assignment with the relevant settings.
 2. Enter Student Preview.
-3. Navigate to teh assignment and submit a file.
+3. Navigate to the assignment and submit a file.
 4. Close Student Preview, making sure to Save the activity.
-5. Open and mark the submission as in this guide.
+5. Open and mark the submission as described in this guide.